-- 111 Budget: This program develops the City's biennial budget and monitors revenues and expenditures - throughout the biennium.
-Financial forecasts and reports are prepared for the Finance Committee and - 113 City Council. - 114 Strategic Planning: This program applies strategic planning principles to advance the goals of the - 115 Community Vision and Strategic Plan priorities.
-Legislation and policy analysis on emerging issues is - provide to executive leadership, City Council, Finance Committee, etc.
+111 Budget: This program develops the City's biennial budget and monitors revenues and expenditures throughout the biennium.
+Financial forecasts and reports are prepared for the Finance Committee andCity Council.

+114 Strategic Planning: This program applies strategic planning principles to advance the goals of the

+115 Community Vision and Strategic Plan priorities.
+Legislation and policy analysis on emerging issues is 116 provide to executive leadership, City Council, Finance Committee, etc.